 Oostereiland, Artificial island in Binnenstad, Hoorn, Netherlands.

-Oostereiland is an artificial island in Hoorn featuring wooden quays and stone fortifications along its waterfront edges.
-The site houses a cinema, hotel, offices, and apartments spread across restored historical buildings.
+Oostereiland is an artificial island in Hoorn, North Holland, bounded by wooden quays and stone fortifications along its waterfront edges.
+The island holds a group of restored historical buildings now used as a cinema, hotel, offices, and apartments.

 The community of curious travelers